samba2/FileWatcherEx/README.md

 # FileWatcherEx for Windows
-A wrapper of `System.IO.FileSystemWatcher` to standardize the events and avoid false change notifications, used in [ImageGlass](https://github.com/d2phap/ImageGlass) project.
+A wrapper of `System.IO.FileSystemWatcher` to standardize the events and avoid false change notifications.
+It has been being used in [ImageGlass - A lightweight, versatile image viewer](https://github.com/d2phap/ImageGlass) project.

 This project is based on the *VSCode FileWatcher*: https://github.com/Microsoft/vscode-filewatcher-windows